-Many a time I have had a conversation with a friend who has bemoaned the fact that their initial 2-year posting to Singapore has led to 12 years, and they wish had purchased way back when they first landed.
+Many a time I have had a conversation with a friend who has bemoaned the fact that their initial 2-year posting to Singapore has led to 12 years, and they wish they had purchased way back when they first landed.

-It doesn’t take long to work out that if you are spending say SGD $8,000 a month on rent for a 3-bedroom apartment in NassimVille, after ten years you have spent just shy of a million Singapore dollars with nothing to show for it.
+It doesn’t take long to work out that if you are spending say SG$8,000 a month on rent for a 3-bedroom apartment in NassimVille, after ten years you have spent just shy of a million Singapore dollars with nothing to show for it.
 That could have brought you a beautiful 3-bedroom apartment in Parc Canberra which you could then sit on for the next ten years as a nice little property investment and retirement fund.

-The other advantages of buying are that you are then in control of your own finances and won’t have a landlord hiking up your rent every two years because they got greedy.
+The other advantages of buying are that you are then in control of your finances and won’t have a landlord hiking up your rent every two years because they got greedy.

-The flipside?
+On the flip side?
 You may not have the money upfront to just drop into a new place.
 Or perhaps you want to ‘try before you buy’; there is merit in living in different parts of town before committing to a certain condo or area.
 And of course, renting gives you the ultimate flexibility should you need to leave Singapore ahead of your expected time.

 What to Consider When Buying a Condo in Singapore